TeamCloud-CLSP/clsp/INSTALLATION.md

 Our backend is in Symfony 3.2, and our frontend is in Angular 4.
 If you have problems using this guide, please consult the following pages.

+And by consult, I mean, just do what those pages say.
+If you're having problems while setting up the backend, there's a decently high chance that it's beause you're missing one of Symfony's requirements.
+Same for the frontend.

 ### Outside Resources

 - [Symfony 3.2 Installation](http://symfony.com/doc/3.2/setup.html)